Mosqlimate-project/Data-platform/mkdocs/docs/registry/POST/predictions.md

 The mosqlient is a Python package created to facilitate the use of API.

 In the package, there is a function called `upload_prediction` that can be used to send the predictions to the platform.
-The function accepts the parameters described above, but the `prediction` parameter, instead of json, must be filled with a pandas DataFrame containing the following columns: [dates, lower, preds, upper, adm_{adm_level}].
+The function accepts the parameters described above, but the `prediction` parameter, instead of json, must be filled with a pandas DataFrame containing the following columns: [date, lower, pred, upper, adm_{adm_level}].
 When registering your model, you must provide the output predictions' ADM Level.
 If your model has an ADM level—1, state level, then your predictions must contain the adm_1 column.

 Below is a usable example of the function for a model that predicts a horizon of 10 weeks for adm 1 level.
 ```py